gbin/mousebutton-debugger/README.md

 Have you never be in the situation where you don't trust your mouse ?

 Sometimes you click something and it doesn't do anything and you start to doubt about your device or ...
-Was is an application bug ?
+Was it a bug from the application ?

 This is a simple tool help you discriminating this problem by registering all your mouse clicks at the kernel device level.